En-Query/EncryptedQuery/RUNNING.md

 1. Data Schema file
 2. Query Schema file
 3. Encrypted Query file
-4. Data file  (Thought this file would most likely already be in Hadoop..)
+4. Data file  (Though this file would most likely already be in Hadoop..)
 5. Shared library for the responder

 _Note: refer to the run responder script that show the commands to upload files to hadoop_

-At the of the script it copies the result file from hadoop into the local folder.
+At the of the script it copies the result file from Hadoop into the local folder.

 ```
 # *******************